vjousse/Behat-documentation/en/source/quick_intro.rst

 * Symfony Finder component
 * Symfony Translation component

 Unlike any other php testing framework that tests applications inside out, Behat is testing applications `outside in <http://blog.dannorth.net/whats-in-a-story/>`_.
-It means, that Behat works only with your application's input/output.
-If you want to test your models - use unit testing framework instead, Behat created for behavior testing (but can be used for anything +) ).
+It means that Behat works only with your application's input/output.
+If you want to test your models - use unit testing framework instead.
+Behat was created for behavior testing (but can be used for anything +) ).

 Install
 -------